CLyseT/python-challenge/README.md

 Codes can be found in the Relative Assignment Folder(s).

-Results of analysis can be found in the Analysis Folder.
+Both Results/Analysis can be found in the Analysis Folder.